Business Funding/Dental Practices

-Dental practices are capital-intensive businesses that grow by continually investing in expensive equipment and technology — digital imaging, cone beam CT, CAD/CAM systems, intraoral scanners, and fully equipped operatories — all of which must be paid for before they generate a dollar of patient revenue.
-At the same time, care is delivered today while insurance reimbursement arrives weeks later.
-Y Millennial Funding provides business funding for dental practices — general and family dentistry, specialty practices across orthodontics, oral surgery, endodontics, periodontics, prosthodontics, and pediatric dentistry, group practices, and multi-location dental groups — doing $300,000 or more in annual revenue.
-We underwrite based on revenue patterns and bank or settlement strength rather than credit score alone or a slow acquisition-style bank process.
-Funding is structured as a percentage of collections, so remittance flexes with actual patient volume and insurance reimbursement timing rather than imposing a fixed monthly payment.
-Dental practices use funding to purchase equipment and technology, to build out additional operatories and renovate the practice, to fund practice acquisition and partner buy-in, to expand to additional locations, to bridge insurance reimbursement cycles, and for staffing and working capital.
-Decisions are fast, which matters when a technology opportunity or an operatory build-out timeline is time-sensitive.
+Dental practice loans and financing address the capital realities of running a modern dental practice: digital imaging, cone beam CT, CAD/CAM systems, intraoral scanners, lasers, and fully equipped operatories all have to be paid for before they generate patient revenue, while insurance reimbursement for the care delivered today arrives weeks later.
+Practice acquisition, partner buy-in, and operatory build-out add their own significant capital needs, and traditional bank lending — while available for dentistry — is slow and structured around acquisition-style large fixed transactions rather than flexible operating capital.
+Y Millennial Funding provides dental practice loans and revenue-based dental practice financing for general and family dentistry, specialty practices across orthodontics, oral surgery, endodontics, periodontics, prosthodontics, and pediatric dentistry, group practices, and multi-location dental groups doing $300,000 or more in annual revenue.
+We are a direct funder, and we underwrite based on revenue patterns and bank or settlement strength rather than credit score or a slow acquisition-style process.
+Funding is structured as a percentage of collections, so remittance flexes with patient volume and insurance reimbursement timing.
+Dental practices use this funding for equipment and technology purchase, for operatory build-out and renovation, for practice acquisition and partner buy-in, for expansion to additional locations, for bridging insurance reimbursement cycles, and for staffing and working capital.
+Decisions are fast, which matters when a technology opportunity or build-out timeline is on a deadline.
 A merchant cash advance is not a loan; it is the purchase of future receivables.
 Not all applicants qualify, and approval depends on revenue patterns, time in business, deposit consistency, regulatory standing, and other factors.

 Get Pre-Qualified